Cognigy/Documentation/docs/en/docs/live-agent/conversation/overview.md

 | Accepted GDPR        | User accepted European privacy law: Yes/No           |
 | Goals                | The user's intention or task.                        |

-To modify the Contact profile, follow these steps:
+To modify the Contact Profile, follow these steps:

 1. Go to the Live Agent interface.
 2. In the left-side menu, select Conversations.